WSAR: History

-In 1946 the owners were issued a construction permit for WSAR-FM at 96.5 MHz, which was later changed to 103.7 MHz.
+In 1946 the owners were issued a construction permit for WSAR-FM on 96.5 MHz, which was later changed to 103.7 MHz.
 This station began making broadcasts under an "interim operation" authorization, but was deleted on April 18, 1949, due to an inability to acquire "a satisfactory FM audience" and "lack of interest in FM and rapid growth of television".

 In 1948, WSAR was a Mutual affiliate with 5,000 watts of power.

 WSAR was sold by Knight Quality Stations to the current owners in 1989.

 Paul Giammarco took over as program director and afternoon host in 2003.
 In 2005 he left for WPRO with Keri Rodrigues taking his position until her tenure ended in August 2008.
-Rodrigues' afternoon drive seat was filled by then-Production Director "Fast" Eddie Garcia and sports-talk personality "The Hurricane" Mike Herren.
-The role of Program Director was handled by several people, including Patrick Stone, who exited for a marketing post with Bristol Community College in Fall River, and then at Rhode Island Community College in 2017.
+Rodrigues' afternoon drive seat was filled by then-production director "Fast" Eddie Garcia and sports-talk personality "The Hurricane" Mike Herren.
+The role of program director was handled by several people, including Patrick Stone, who exited for a marketing post with Bristol Community College in Fall River, and then at Rhode Island Community College in 2017.

 After several on-air confrontations, Fast Eddie and the Hurricane was disbanded, with Herren remaining as the afternoon drive host, and Garcia returning full-time to producing.
 The new program was dubbed The Hurricane's Highway Home, with Herren adding co-host Ryan Phelan.
 Phelan left the station in the spring of 2010 after accepting a position with Bristol Eighth District Mike Rodrigues' State Senate campaign to replace the retiring Joan Menard.
 Herren's program was cancelled soon after.